Blepharitis: Signs and symptoms

 Blepharitis is characterized by chronic inflammation of the eyelid, usually at the base of the eyelashes.
 Symptoms include inflammation, irritation, itchiness, a burning sensation, excessive tearing, and crusting and sticking of eyelids.
 Additional symptoms may include visual impairment such as photophobia and blurred vision.
 Symptoms are generally worse in the mornings and patients may experience exacerbation and several remissions if left untreated.
 It is typically caused by bacterial infection or blockage of the meibomian oil glands.
-Diseases and conditions that may lead to blepharitis include: rosacea, herpes simplex dermatitis, varicella-zoster dermatitis, molluscum contagiosum, allergic dermatitis, contact dermatitis, seborrheic dermatitis, staphylococcal dermatitis, demodicosis (Demodex), and parasitic infections (e.g., Demodex and Phthiriasis palpebrarum).
+Diseases and conditions that may lead to blepharitis include rosacea, herpes simplex dermatitis, varicella-zoster dermatitis, molluscum contagiosum, allergic dermatitis, contact dermatitis, seborrheic dermatitis, staphylococcal dermatitis, demodicosis and phthiriasis palpebrarum.

 The parasite Demodex folliculorum (D. folliculorum) causes blepharitis when the parasite is present in excessive numbers within the dermis of the eyelids.
 These parasites can live for approximately 15 days.
 The parasites (both adult and eggs) live on the hair follicle, inhabiting the sebaceous and apocrine gland of the human lid.
 Direct contact allows this pathogen to spread.
 Factors that allow this pathogen to multiply include hypervascular tissue, poor hygienic conditions, and immune deficiency.
 In treating blepharitis caused by D. folliculorum, mechanical cleaning and proper hygiene are important towards decreasing the parasite's numbers.